 QUDIAN INC. INVESTOR ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action has been filed in the United States District Court for the Southern District of New York on behalf of investors in Qudian Inc.

-/EIN News/ -- NEW YORK, Jan.
-28, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Southern District of New York on behalf of investors in Qudian Inc. (“Qudian” or the “Company”) (NYSE:QD) who purchased American Depositary Receipts (“ADR’s”) of Qudian between December 13, 2018 and January 15, 2020, both dates inclusive (the "Class Period").
+NEW YORK, Feb.
+04, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Southern District of New York on behalf of investors in Qudian Inc. ("Qudian" or the "Company") (NYSE:QD) who purchased American Depositary Receipts (“ADR’s”) of Qudian between December 13, 2018 and January 15, 2020, both dates inclusive (the "Class Period").

 All investors who purchased American Depositary Receipts of Qudian Inc. and incurred losses are urged to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information and join the action on our website, www.whafh.com.